 She attributed the shortage to rapid growth in school enrollment and initiatives in the education sector that had necessitated the establishment of new schools and the expansion of existing ones.

-TSC plans to spend about Sh114 billion for projects in its strategic plan to employ additional teachers.
-In April, the Ministry of Education and TSC started four-day training for 91,320 teachers on the new competency-based curriculum (CBC) in Nairobi.
+TSC plans to spend about Sh114 billion for projects to employ additional teachers.
+In April, the Education Ministry and TSC held a four-day training for 91,320 teachers on the new competency-based curriculum (CBC) in Nairobi.

-The training which was launched by Education Cabinet Secretary George Magoha and TSC Chief Executive Nancy Macharia was expected to cost about Sh500 million.
+The training, which was launched by Education Cabinet Secretary George Magoha and the TSC boss, was expected to cost about Sh500 million.

 The 172 officers were drawn from education directorates, TSC, Kenya Institute of Curriculum Development, Kenya Institute of Special Education and Kenya National Education Commission.